RetroReversing/retroReversing/pages/gamecube/iQueGamecube.md

 <section class="postSection">
   <div class="css-folder css-folder-left wow slideInLeft postImage">/security</div>
   <div markdown="1" class="rr-post-markdown">
  This folder contains documents related to the security of the device and the content that will be played on it.
-This includes the RSA and ECC algortihms used and general notes for how to write secure code on both the client and network level.
+This includes the RSA and ECC algorithms used and general notes for how to write secure code on both the client and network level.

   </div>
 </section>